gavincmartin/gavincmartin.com/content/author/gavincmartin/_index.md

 # List qualifications (such as academic degrees)

 [[education.courses]]
-  course = "BS in Aerospace Engineering" institution = "The University of Texas at Austin" year = 2019
+  course = "B.S. in Aerospace Engineering"
+  institution = "The University of Texas at Austin" year = 2019